benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 date: 2023-09-06
 tags:
   - post
-image:
+image: /assets/blog/portable-ice-bath.jpg
 imageAlt:
 ---

 <img class="img-fw" src="/assets/blog/portable-ice-bath.jpg" alt="">

-The best portable ice baths are lightweight, easy to set up, and affordable.
+The best portable ice baths are light, simple to set up, and budget-friendly.
 They're a great alternative to traditional ice baths, which are bulky and cannot be transported easily.
 You can take your portable ice bath on the go and store it in the closet when you're not using it.

 In this guide, you'll discover 5 great portable ice baths.
-You'll also get answers to important questions, like "can I set up an ice bath on my balcony?" or "how much ice do I need to use?".
+You'll also get answers to important questions, like "Can I set up an ice bath on my balcony?" or "How much ice do I need to use?".

 Let's dive in.